MoreSaltMoreLemon/LinkedList/README.md

 * added the push method and tests
 * added the pop method and tests
   * made it accept no arguments or an integer
+* added shift and unshift methods and tests

 #Issues and Questions encountered so far:
 * `next` keyword when used as argument name doesn't work terribly well.
 It is a reserved keyword.
 D'oh.